soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 The following SWC components require user authentication:

-### hale-connect (Data Portal)

-Login is via Keycloak OIDC.
-An nginx reverse proxy enforces authentication on all protected routes by validating tokens against the **user-service** (via a `/validate-auth` proxy endpoint).
-The user-service is the central authentication, role, and organisation management service.
-User self-registration is disabled; accounts are provisioned by administrators (admin contact: `admin+soilwise@wetransform.to`).

 ### Admin Console (resources-admin)

 The Admin Console (resources-admin) at [`data.soilwise.wetransform.eu`](https://data.soilwise.wetransform.eu/#/home) is a resource management admin dashboard.
 Access is restricted to authenticated users with appropriate roles, backed by the same user-service and Keycloak integration as the data portal.